Injured in a Peoria Car Accident?

 If you are conscious, then try to do as much as you can of the following actions:

 - Call 911 and report the accident.
-It is important to report the accident, and it if Arizona law to do so if there were any injuries, regardless of how minimal those injuries are.
+It is important to report the accident, and Arizona law requires us to do so if there were any injuries, regardless of how minimal those injuries are.
 This step memorializes the accident and gets the police to the scene to officially investigate.

 - Exchange Information.
-Get the name, address, phone number, insurance information and license and plate numbers from the other party or parties involved in the accident.
+Get the name, address, phone number, insurance information, and driver’s license and plate numbers from the other party or parties involved in the accident.

 - Collect evidence.
 Take photographs of the scene, surround area, look for any road conditions that may have factored into the accident, make small talk to see if the other party exposes anything (e.g., maybe he was texting when he hit you), and look to see if there were any witnesses and take their contact information.